LBHB/multichannel_sorting/readme.md

 6. View results using baphy_remote.m or other tools.

     Checking temp in baphy_remote allows you to look at the results saved in the temporary file.

+## Good things to know:

+1. Spike templates are created by KiloSort.
+Templates shown in phy (pressing 'w' alternates between showing template and selected waveforms and sowing tempates only) are scaled by the mean fit (by Kilosort) amplitude of the selected waveforms.
+If you split a cluster the templates shown for the two may be scaled differently, but are still just one underlying template.